Protector RWS: Versions

 Several versions of Protector have been developed with more than 20,000 units sold around the world in service with 23 countries.
-Between the M151 and M153 variants KONGSBERG has delivered more than 18,000 systems to the U.S. Armed Services.
+Between the M151 and M153 variants Kongsberg has delivered more than 18,000 systems to the U.S. Armed Services.
 These systems are in-service within every branch of the U.S. military and many US agencies.

 Overview

-The Protector family includes the RS2, RS4 and RS6 Remote Weapon Stations, with weapons from light machine guns (5.56mm) to light cannons (30mmx113mm M230 chain gun).
-It also includes the Remote Turrets, designed for medium caliber cannons like 30mmx173mm and 40mmx180mm (Mk44 Bushmaster II).
+The Protector family includes the RS2, RS4 and RS6 Remote Weapon Stations, with weapons from light machine guns (5.56 mm) to light cannons (30×113mmB M230 chain gun).
+It also includes the Remote Turrets, designed for medium caliber cannons like 30×173mm and 40×180mm (Mk44 Bushmaster II).